Giorgio de Chirico: Return to order

+De Chirico continued to paint, and he transferred to Rome in 1918.
+Starting from 1918, his work was exhibited extensively in Europe.
 In November 1919, de Chirico published an article in Valori plastici entitled "The Return of Craftsmanship", in which he advocated a return to traditional methods and iconography.
 This article heralded an abrupt change in his artistic orientation, as he adopted a classicizing manner inspired by such old masters as Raphael and Signorelli, and became part of the post-war return to order in the arts.
 He became an outspoken opponent of modern art.

 In the early 1920s, the Surrealist writer André Breton discovered one of de Chirico's metaphysical paintings on display in Guillaume's Paris gallery, and was enthralled.
-Numerous young artists who were similarly affected by de Chirico's imagery became the core of the Paris Surrealist group centered around Breton.
-In 1924 de Chirico visited Paris and was accepted into the group, although the surrealists were severely critical of his post-metaphysical work.
+Numerous young artists who were similarly affected by de Chirico's imagery became the core of the Paris Surrealist group centred around Breton.
+In 1924, de Chirico visited Paris and was accepted into the group, although the surrealists were severely critical of his post-metaphysical work.

 De Chirico met and married his first wife, the Russian ballerina Raissa Gurievich (1894–1979) in 1925, and together they moved to Paris.
-His relationship with the Surrealists grew increasingly contentious, as they publicly disparaged his new work; by 1926 he had come to regard them as "cretinous and hostile".
+His relationship with the Surrealists grew increasingly contentious, as they publicly disparaged his new work; by 1926, he had come to regard them as "cretinous and hostile".
 They soon parted ways in acrimony.
-In 1928 he held his first exhibition in New York City and shortly afterwards, London.
+In 1928, he held his first exhibition in New York City and shortly afterwards, in London.
 He wrote essays on art and other subjects, and in 1929 published a novel entitled Hebdomeros, the Metaphysician.
 Also in 1929, he made stage designs for Sergei Diaghilev.